syncfusion-content/javascript-docs/js/api/ejRibbon.md

 ### tabs.groups.content.groups.cssClass `string`
 {:#members:tabs-groups-content-groups-cssclass}

-Specifies the css class property to apply styles to the button, split, dropdown controls in the groups.
+Specifies the CSS class property to apply styles to the button, split, dropdown controls in the groups.

 #### Default Value: